 The Best Programs to Help You Move to Canada

-In the next three years, Canada aims to welcome over 300,000 people to Canada with the Express Entry program, which is a system that was introduced in 2015 by Immigration, Refugees, and Citizenship Canada (IRCC).
+In the next three years (2023-2025), Canada aims to welcome over 500,000 people to Canada with the Express Entry program, which is a system that was introduced in 2015 by Immigration, Refugees, and Citizenship Canada (IRCC).

-The more requirements you meet, the higher you will score, which means that you will be ranked more eligible to immigrate to Canada than other applicants.
-Should you get selected, you will receive an Invitation to Apply (ITA), upon which you must accept it to gain permanent residence.
+The more requirements you meet, the higher you will score, which means that you will be ranked as more eligible to immigrate to Canada than other applicants.
+Should you get selected, you will receive an Invitation to Apply (ITA), which you must accept in order to gain permanent residency status in Canada.

-Provincial Nominee Programs (PNP)
+Provincial Nominee Program (PNP)

 When you apply for this program, the first thing you have to do is decide which province in Canada you would like to move to.
 Since your goal is to gain permanent residency and you will be spending one year minimum in Canada, this is a very important decision to make as it is the place where you will live and work.

 To apply for the PNP program after you have selected a province and submitted your application, the province of your choice will assess whether you intend to settle in that specific province.
 This is done because Canadian immigration programs are aimed to boost local economies and support the aging population.

-- A local job offer in the province you wish to reside in;
+- A local job offer in the province you wish to reside in

 - Work experience in the province of your choice;